- MMus, Music Education, Michigan State University

 - Percussion Methods Class (ME 217)

 My professional experiences include teaching band, choir, percussion, general music, composing, music appreciation, and music history K-12 in southern Michigan for 20 years.
-During this time I was priviledged to have 7 classes of students progress from Kindergarten all the way through High School graduation.
-I was able to see the impact of early childhood music education on those students as they passed through the various ages and stages of musical development, won numerous music awards, and graduated from our school competent musicians.
-I have also conducted the Hillsdale Wind Symphony, judged for numerous ACE and MACS music competitions, and had the joy of seeing a number of my percussion arrangements published.
-I am thrilled to be part of the music education faculty at BJU this year, and look forward to sharing what I have learned with the next generation of music educators.
+During that time, I watched 7 classes from kindergarten through high school graduation.
+I witnessed the impact of early childhood music education as they passed through the various ages and stages of musical development, won music awards, and graduated from our school as competent musicians.
+During this period, I also conducted the Hillsdale Wind Symphony, judged at music competitions, and saw a number of my percussion arrangements published.

 Since moving to Greenville with my family in the fall of 2018, I have taught BJU music education classes and supervised student teachers while completing doctoral studies at the University of South Carolina.
 I also serve as percussion program director at BJU and enjoy playing percussion in our church orchestra.
 One of my greatest joys is helping our music education and percussion students prepare to serve God as teachers and musicians throughout their lives.